-In addition, the Issuer's businesses may be affected by changes to the regulatory framework in other jurisdictions, including the cost of complying with regulation that has extra-territorial application such as the Bribery Act 2010 (UK), FATCA, Dodd-Frank Wall Street Reform and Consumer Protection Act 2010 (US) and other reforms.
+In addition, the Issuer's businesses may be affected by changes to the regulatory framework in other jurisdictions, including the cost of complying with regulation that has extra-territorial application such as the Bribery Act 2010 (UK), FATCA, Dodd-Frank Wall Street Reform and Consumer Protection Act 2010 (US) and other regulations and reforms.

 The Issuer is subject to supervision and oversight by regulators which have broad administrative power over its businesses.
-These regulators include APRA, ASIC, ASX, the Australian Competition and Consumer Commission and the Australian Transaction Reports and Analysis Centre, along with offshore regulators (for example, those in the United Kingdom).
+These regulators include APRA, ASIC, ASX, the ATO, the Australian Competition and Consumer Commission ("ACCC") and the Australian Transaction Reports and Analysis Centre ("AUSTRAC"), along with offshore regulators (for example, those in the United Kingdom and Japan).
 An example of a broad administrative power available to regulatory authorities is the power available to APRA, in certain circumstances, to investigate the Issuer's affairs or issue a direction to it (such as a direction to comply with a prudential requirement to conduct an audit, to remove a director or senior manager from office, or not to undertake transactions).
+In addition, the Issuer may be impacted by changes enacted by these regulators in response to the ongoing COVID-19 pandemic.
+The nature and extent of these future changes and impacts cannot be predicted with any certainty.

-The Issuer is responsible for ensuring that it complies with all applicable legal and regulatory requirements (including accounting standards) and industry codes of practice in the jurisdictions in which it operates.
+The Issuer is responsible for ensuring that it complies with all applicable legal and regulatory requirements (including accounting standards), industry codes of practice in the jurisdictions in which it operates and rules of external disputes resolution organisations of which it is a member, including the Australian Financial Complaints Authority.

-If the Issuer does not meet the legislative or prudential requirements or the requirements placed on it by regulators, it may suffer penalties, such as fines or obligations to pay compensation, the cancellation or suspension of its authority to conduct business (including its licences), or a requirement to hold a greater level of capital to support its business.
+If the Issuer does not meet the legislative or prudential requirements or the other requirements placed on it by regulators, it may suffer penalties, such as fines or obligations to pay compensation, the cancellation or suspension of its authority to conduct business (including its licences), or a requirement to hold a greater level of capital to support its businesses.
 Non-compliance with regulations may adversely affect the Issuer's businesses, financial performance, financial condition and prospects and may also give rise to adverse publicity for the Issuer.
-The Issuer cannot predict the impact of future legislation and regulatory change on its business.
-However, as the amount and complexity of regulation increases, so may the cost of compliance and the risk of non-compliance.